 The filtered data show that increases in the depth of the aerosol layer tend to correspond to increases in the surface pressure and decreases in layer mean temperature (Fig. 13b, i.e., a deeper CAP with higher aerosol concentration is accompanied by higher pressure and lower temperature).
 The meridional component of the wind generally reverses during the wave cycle, oscillating between more northerly and southerly along valley flow.
 This wind reversal is important in redistributing pollution within the CAP.

 These oscillations are coherent over the scale of the SLV, appearing with comparable amplitude (1 hPa) at each of the 7 ISFS sites (Fig. 13c).
 There is an approximate 1hr time lag between ISFS1 and ISFS7, which are at the north and south ends of the valley, respectively, and separated by about 31.4 km (see Fig. 1).
-Spectral analysis of these time-series confirms that the dominant BSIW period is between 3 and 4 hrs. (not shown).
+Spectral analysis of these time-series confirms that the dominant BSIW period is between 3 and 4 hrs (not shown).

 To further demonstrate the link between surface pressure and CAP structure, we examine one of these waves as it passes over the Harker’s ridge transect between 0515 and 0845 UTC 2 December (Fig. 14a).
 From these profiles it is apparent that the oscillation takes the form of rises and falls in the depth of the surface-based layer of cold air relative to a mean state.
 The maximum amplitude in temperature variations occur within the layer between 1500 and 1800 m, which coincides with the transition layer that separates the surface-based nocturnal inversion from the capping layer aloft.
 This transition layer is apparent in the individual profiles as a nearly adiabatic lapse rate generally centered at about 1600 m.